Leonardo M-346: Tunisia

+United Arab Emirates

 The M-346 was named the winner of a competition by the United Arab Emirates at the IDEX 2009 defense show in Abu Dhabi on 25 February 2009.
-The official said the order involved delivery of 48 aircraft to be used for pilot training and light attack duties.
+The official said the order involved delivery of 48 aircraft to be used for pilot-training and light-attack duties.
 A final request for proposals in 2010 had set the requirement at 20 trainers, 20 aircraft for combat duties, and the remainder would go toward the creation of an aerobatic team.
 However, by January 2010, negotiations to sign a contract had reportedly stalled over specifications.
 On 18 November 2011, the prototype, which had been on display at the Dubai Airshow, crashed after departing Dubai on return to Italy.

+United Kingdom

+In 2025, the report that RAF pilots were training with the M-346 at the International Flight Training School in Sardinia, Italy.
+According to the Ministry of Defence, six RAF pilots completed their training at the Sardinian base during the 2024–25 training year, with a further two RAF pilots forecast to complete their training during 2025–26 and three in 2026–27.

+At the Farnborough International Airshow in July 2026, newly-appointed Leonardo CEO Lorenzo Mariani said that Leonardo's M-346 would be bidding in the competition to select the replacement for the BAE Systems Hawk as the RAF's fast jet trainer aircraft.
+In comments, Mariani said that Leonardo would be seeking additional UK industrial partners to support the bid.